Ggd07/umate-tool/README.md

 # umate-tool
 Ultimate Support Tool (umate-tool) was written to be used to automate tasks of a Linux web hosting technician.

-It can scan a directory structure for popular dynamic web applications and was written while I worked as a Technical Support representative at SiteGround in Sofia, Bulgaria.
+It can scan a directory structure for popular dynamic web applications and was written while I worked as a Technical Support representative at Web Hosting Company in Sofia, Bulgaria.

 The tool supports most of the popular dynamic web applications used on a web hosting environment such as SiteGround.